Egyptian Mau Breed Council

 You may read more about the urate uroliths in this article by Dr. Jodi Westropp of the G.V Ling Stone Analysis Laboratory.
 Dr. Westropp is also working on this study, and her lab has offered to generously analyze any future stones taken from affected cats.

-NOTE - Getting the DNA swabs from as many cats as possible is the priority.
+NOTE - Getting the DNA samples from as many cats as possible is the priority.
 Any optional information is welcomed.

 OPTIONAL (Include in package, mail separately or email)